rafay99-epic/MSBridge/README.md

 - **Fast Search** – With Hive database support, searching is optimized for speed and efficiency, enabling case-insensitive searches across titles and content.
 - **Enhanced Offline Mode** – Automatically switches between online and offline modes, preventing changes when there is no internet connection.
 - **Reset to Default** – Provides an option to reset settings and themes back to the default style whenever needed.
+- **Interactive AI Summary Bottom Sheet** – A sleek bottom sheet interface with a dynamic typing effect for viewing summaries, with intuitive copy and close options.
+- **User-Selectable AI Model for Summarization** – Users can now choose their preferred AI model for generating summaries via a dedicated settings page.
+- **Auto-Save Feature** – Automatically saves notes to enhance efficiency.
+- **New Settings Interface & App Info Page** – Improved settings navigation with an added App Info page displaying application details.

 ## Technologies Used

 - **Flutter (Version 3.22.2):** The primary framework for building the user interface and application logic.
 - **Firebase:**
   - Authentication: For user account management and secure access.
-  - Realtime Database / Firestore (Specify which one you are using): For data storage and synchronization.
+  - Realtime Database / Firestore: For data storage and synchronization.
   - Web Hosting or App hosting: For hosting CMS.
 - **Hive:** A lightweight NoSQL database for local data storage.
 - **API Calls:** Flutter's `http` package (or similar) for fetching notes from the backend API.
+- **AI Integration:** OpenAI API (or similar) for AI-powered note summarization.

 ## Getting Started